 The Statement of Need which accompanied the resolution explained that those who are unable to receive the sacramental ministry of women as bishops and priests, do so not because of any misogyny but because “neither Scripture, nor apostolic Tradition, nor the great majority of the Church throughout the world today endorse the ordination of women as bishops and priests.
 There is therefore doubt as to whether the roles of bishop or priest are, sacramentally speaking, roles that women can exercise.”
 (For a further explanation of these matters see here).
 The statement also reaffirmed, “our desire to flourish within the life and structures of the Church of England, in accordance with the Five Guiding Principles” and “our commitment to Christ’s mission in the Diocese of Leeds.”

 At the same meeting the PCC also chose to affiliate to The Society.
 The Society is an ecclesial community established by the catholic bishops of the Church of England to address the new situation created by the ordination of women to the episcopate as well as to the priesthood.

 * It promotes and maintains catholic teaching and practice within the Church of England.

 * It guarantees a ministry in the historic, apostolic succession and a true sacramental life, by commending Priests of The Society whose sacramental ministry can be received with confidence.
-(Both Fr Robert & Fr David are Priests of the Society)
+(Fr Robert is a Priest of The Society)

 * It provides episcopal oversight for Priests of The Society and for parishes that affiliate to The Society.